Carol Bove

 Carol Bove (born 1971) is an American artist based in New York City.
-She lives and works in Brooklyn.

 Early life and education

-Born in 1971 in Geneva, Switzerland to American parents, Bove (pronounced bo-VAY) was raised in Berkeley, California, moved to New York in the 1990s, and graduated from New York University in 2000.
+Born in 1971 in Geneva, Switzerland to American parents during a vacation trip, Bove (pronounced bo-VAY) was raised in Berkeley, California.
+Her father is a housepainter who studied art in Paris.
+Her mother worked as a junior-high science teacher.

+Bove dropped out of Berkeley High School after the 11th grade.
+She eventually obtained an equivalency diploma and moved to New York in the 1990s, where she graduated from New York University in 2000.
 She was an artist-in-residence at Yale University Art Gallery in 2010, where she pursued research on the history of architecture on the Yale campus and the effect of changing tastes in painting conservation on the Gallery's collection.

 Between 2009 and 2013, Bove was a clinical associate professor of studio art in Steinhardt School’s Department of Art and Art Professions at NYU.